-6. General Requirements
+6. GENERAL REQUIREMENTS

 - 6.1 The Code contains the minimum requirements that an institution shall meet in the interests of promoting strong and effective governance. - 6.2 The board retains primary responsibility for corporate governance within the institution at all times.
-Nevertheless, senior management plays an important part in ensuring effective governance and is therefore responsible for operating effective oversight consistent with board policy. - 6.3 All institutions shall have robust governance arrangements which include a clear organisational structure with well defined, transparent and consistent lines of responsibility, effective processes to identify, manage, monitor and report the risks to which it is or might be exposed, adequate internal control mechanisms, including sound administrative and accounting procedures, IT systems and controls, remuneration policies and practices that are consistent with and promote sound and effective risk management both on a solo basis and at group level.
-The system of governance shall promote and communicate an appropriate risk and compliance culture at all levels of the institution and shall be subject to regular internal review. - 6.4 The governance structure put in place by each institution shall be sufficiently sophisticated to ensure that there is effective oversight of the activities of the institution taking into consideration the nature, scale and complexity of the business being conducted. - 6.5 No one individual may have unfettered powers of decision. - 6.6 The corporate governance structure and policies shall be articulated clearly and communicated to all appropriate staff within the institution. - 6.7 Without prejudice to any other legal obligations, any director who has any material concern about the overall corporate governance of an institution shall report the concern without delay to the board in the first instance and if the concern is not satisfactorily addressed by the board within five business days, the director shall promptly report the concern directly to the Central Bank advising of the background to the concern and any proposed remedial action.
-This is without prejudice to the director's ability to report directly to the Central Bank.
+Nevertheless, senior management plays an important part in ensuring effective governance and is therefore responsible for operating effective oversight consistent with board policy. - clear organisational structure with well defined, transparent and consistent lines of responsibility, effective processes to identify, manage, monitor and report the risks to which it is or might be exposed, adequate internal control mechanisms, including sound administrative and accounting procedures, IT systems and controls, remuneration policies and practices that are consistent with and promote sound and effective risk management both on a solo basis and at group level.
+The system of governance shall promote an appropriate risk culture at all levels of the institution and shall be subject to regular internal review. - 6.4 The governance structure put in place by each institution shall be sufficiently sophisticated to ensure that there is effective oversight of the activities of the institution taking into consideration the nature, scale and complexity of the business being conducted. - 6.5 No one individual may have unfettered powers of decision. - 6.6 The corporate governance structure and policies shall be articulated clearly and communicated to all appropriate staff within the institution.

-6.8 An institution shall comply with the Code on an individual basis.
+- 6.7 Any director who has any material concern about the overall corporate governance of an institution shall report the concern without delay to the board in the first instance and if the concern is not satisfactorily addressed by the board within 5 business days, the director shall promptly report the concern directly to the Central Bank advising of the background to the concern and any proposed remedial action.
+This is without prejudice to the director's ability to report directly to the Central Bank. - An institution shall comply with the Code on an individual basis.
 Accordingly, while an institution may adopt policies or procedures developed at group level, the institution shall satisfy itself that such policies or procedures meet all of the requirements of the Code.